AMevans12/Python-projects/README.md

-# Welcome to My Pythonic Projects Repository! 🐍
+# Welcome to My Python Projects Repository! 🐍

 This repository contains a collection of various Python projects that I've worked on during my semester and other occasions.
 Whether you're exploring these projects for learning, inspiration, or collaboration, you'll find a diverse set of Pythonic applications and utilities here.